 The Migration Agency has developed a procedure for measures to be taken in the event of suspicion of human trafficking and cooperates with social services and the police.
-Training initiatives continued during the year and will be evaluated during 2024.
-The Swedish Migration Agency has also produced support material for legal guardians.
+The Swedish Migration Agency has also produced support material for legal guardians.201 The Swedish Migration Agency states in the Annual Report for 2024 that one of the most prioritized issues during the year has been the increased identification of suspected human trafficking in the agency's processes.
+For example, in response to the